 - What does the future look like for inheritance tax?

-Inheritance Tax (IHT) is the tax that your beneficiaries may have to pay if your estate (or everything you own) exceeds a certain threshold.
-Inheritance tax is usually a one-off payment, due after your death, usually payable on all assets you owned during your lifetime, unless there is the benefit of any relief such as business property or agricultural relief.
+Inheritance Tax (IHT) is the tax that your beneficiaries may have to pay if your estate (or everything you own) exceeds a certain amount.
+Inheritance tax is usually a one-off payment, due after your death.
+It’s payable on all assets you owned during your lifetime, unless there is the benefit of any relief such as business property or agricultural relief.

-The threshold can be transferred to the estate of a surviving spouse, therefore a married couple or civil partner can benefit from a combined basic inheritance tax threshold of £650,000.
+The threshold can be transferred to the estate of a surviving spouse.
+So, a married couple or civil partner benefits from a combined basic inheritance tax threshold of £650,000.
+(Which means, in the example above, if your assets and savings add up to £500,000, no IHT needs to be paid).

-Although there were talks of raising the tax threshold to £500,000, the government chose to instead introduce a complex piece of legislation called the Residential Nil Rate Band (RNRB) as of 6th April 2017, available for residences inherited by direct descendants in addition to the existing nil rate band (NRB).
+The Government chose to introduce a complex piece of legislation called the Residential Nil Rate Band (RNRB) as of 6th April 2017.
+This is available for residences inherited by direct descendants in addition to the existing nil rate band (NRB).

-If the value of your estate is above the nil rate band (NRB), then part of your estate that is above this threshold will be liable for tax at the rate of 40 percent.
-This therefore means that larger estates can incur a large bill.
+If the value of your estate is above the nil rate band (NRB), then the part of your estate that is above this threshold will be liable for tax at the rate of 40%.
+This means that larger estates can incur a large bill.

-Should you pass a property onto your spouse or civil partner when you die, there will be no inheritance tax to pay.
-However, leaving a property to another person in your will counts towards the value of your estate.
+Should you pass a property onto your spouse or civil partner when you die, there is no inheritance tax to pay.
+However, leaving a property to another person – including children or grandchildren – in your will counts towards the value of your estate.

-Providing any money that is gifted is done so seven years or more before your death, neither parties will incur a charge.
-You can also make up to £3,000 worth of gifts in any tax year without incurring a IHT charge.
+Any money gifted more than seven years before you die doesn’t fall under IHT.
+You can also make up to £3,000 worth of gifts in any tax year to relatives without incurring a IHT charge.
 This allowance carries through to the next year if you haven’t used the previous year’s allowance.
+You can give as many gifts of £250 or less to unrelated friends as you like each year.

 The most common method of paying inheritance tax is from the estate – or everything you own minus mortgage debt, and funeral expenses.
 However, if the tax is due on the gifts you made during the last seven years of your life, the people who receive the gifts must pay the amount due.